microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-01.md

    3.1 Write clear and specific instructions

    3.2 Give the model time to “think”

-You will run the following Jupyter notebook for this challenge.
-You can find it in the Notebooks folder of `Resources.zip` file.
-- `CH-01-PromptEngineering.ipynb`

 ## Success Criteria
 To complete this challenge successfully: